jaksonkallio/mecono/documentation.md

 * **Path**: A path between two nodes, made up of path segment objects.
 * **Pinned Node**: A remote node that should always have a known, and tested, path to the self-node to allow for quick communication.
 More pinned nodes means more load to test paths constantly.
 * **Inbound Queue**: A thread that checks for new inbound chunks and holds them in a FIFO queue for processing/forwarding.

+## Classes
+* `SelfNode`: The node representing the single host node on a machine, or in a simulated environment, each simulated node.
+* `RemoteNode`: A remote node that is not the self-node.
+* `Chunk`: A chunk of data that can be sent through the network.
+* `Path`: A collection of path segments with various statistics about each segment.
+* `PathSegment`: A connection between two nodes.

 ## Configuration
 * `community_hop_radius: Integer`: What number of hops is considered a "community".